 Join us on Thursday 10 May 2018 to find out about the opportunities and support available in Northamptonshire for people with mental illness, learning disabilities, autism or brain injuries.

-Register now, then drop in anytime between 3 – 7pm to:
+Drop in anytime between 3 – 7pm to:

 This event is ideally suited to those who have, or who are supporting the care of people with a mental illness, learning disability, autism or a brain injury.